-Although some peptides will need a stronger solvent to fully dissolve in a solution, as discussed above, sterile distilled water is effective in many cases and is the most common solvent or diluent for reconstituting a peptide.
+Although some peptides will need a stronger solvent to fully dissolve in a solution, as discussed above, sterile distilled water or regular bacteriostatic water is effective in many cases and is the most common solvent or diluent for reconstituting a peptide.
+Sodium Chloride water is NOT recommended due to its tendency to cause precipitates with acetate salts.
 What follows is a simple, typical example of peptide reconstitution in a laboratory setting.
 This is simply a general illustration of common laboratory procedure and is not specific to any one peptide.

 *Important: allow the peptide to come to room temperature before opening its container.
 For more information on preserving the stability and integrity of research peptides, read our peptide storage page.